WMichau/python_selenium_tests/README.md

 ## General info
 Tests were carried out on the https://www.phptravels.net/home.
 Its demo site made for testing.
 Three components have been tested:
-* -Signup
+* Signup
-* -Validation of fields in signup form
+* Validation of fields in signup form
-* -Searching Flight with round trip
+* Searching Flight with round trip

 ## Technologies
 * Python